SMB92/F4-SpawnEngine/README.md

 ## NEWS

+### Further optimization and performance measures in update 0.21.01, some new content in RC16A Alpha plugin release.

+[23/09/2018] A rather optimization focused update, afterhaving lost motivation to work on content for the plugin I sat down to implement/expand on the newly added performance features from recent version, and found there was a good number of optimizations to be had, on top of a number of small fixes.
+I have also touched on content by adding a (whopping, lol) 5 more SpawnPoints to the Alpha plugin, and some work to the Menus :).
+Next update I plan to bring Region 2 support and a lot more SpawnPoints though, promise :D.

 ### Quick patch to 0.20.02/RC15A

 [19/09/2018] During my rush to get a few last things changed, I forgot a few simple lines of code that needed to be added, and a few simple fixes for the Menus.
 This, at worst, resulted in no spawns!
 This patch fixes that.